 This course forms part of our access programme for young people interested in studying physics at university

-We offer a mentoring programme to support students with their preparation for the PAT (Physics Aptitude Test), running in parallel to our online Preparing for the PAT course.
-Work with an Oxford Physics student for the summer to boost your problem-solving skills!
+The Parallel Mentoring Programme aims to support students with their preparation for the PAT (Physics Admission Test) and runs in parallel to our online Preparing for the PAT course.

-The programme is open to students in Y12 at UK state schools who are interested in applying to study Physics or Physics & Philosophy at Oxford.
+The programme is open to students in Y12, or equivalent, at UK state schools who are interested in applying to study Physics, Physics & Philosophy, Engineering or Materials Science at Oxford.
 There are two streams to the programme:

 • Stream A: Students who identify as female or non-binary*